 “I think it’s great,” Anna Carpenter said.
 “We come to Story Time, once a week which they love.
 Pickerington has the best library, the best Kids Section, the best Story Section.
 So, the fact they brought this music into the garden - it's excellent.

-Tony Howard, Library Director said, “The creation of the Children’s Music Garden helps the library in accomplishing our vision by meeting the lifelong learning and enjoyment needs of our citizens and provides a fun and educational space outside of the building that is accessible to all.”
+Tony Howard, Library Director said, “The creation of the Children’s Music Garden helps the library in accomplishing our vision to meet the lifelong learning and enjoyment needs of our citizens and provides a fun and educational space outside of the building that is accessible to all.”

-“Our plans are to tie some of our early literacy classes and events to the instruments, bringing the children out and experiencing this in an educational way,” Howard added.
+The music garden is intended to provide outdoor programming and relaxation spaces.
+“Our plans were to tie some of our early literacy classes and events to the instruments, bringing the children out and experiencing this in a fun yet educational way,” Howard added.

 Colleen Bauman, community engagement manager for PPL, has integrated the garden into programs such as; Early Literacy, Beyond Abilities (learning opportunities for adults with disabilities), and 'Sensory Stories and Play' - an early literacy class specifically designed for children with special needs.
 “The Music Garden enhances these programs."

 However the Music Garden isn’t just for library programs, it’s also a resource for pure joy.
 The instruments are designed to be used by people of all ages and abilities.
 Bauman has witnessed groups of teens showing off their musical abilities, and Howard says he often sees parents and kids out there enjoying the instruments regardless of the weather.
 Howard and Bauman say it’s also a great stress reliever.